atick-faisal/label-studio/docs/source/tutorials/yolo.md

 ## Classification using `<Choices>`

-YOLO provides a classification model and Label Studio supports this with the `Choices` control tag.
+YOLO provides a classification model and Annotation Hub supports this with the `Choices` control tag.

 More info: https://docs.ultralytics.com/tasks/classify/